-Augusta aviation commission host open house for terminal area plan
+Augusta Aviation Commission host open house for terminal area plan

 Judon says it’s important to get feedback because it helps them determine what needs to be improved at the airport.

-“once all of this is concluded and once we receive feedback we conclude the study Will have a final report and that will drive some of the future funding”
+“Once all of this is concluded and once we receive feedback we conclude the study we’ll have a final report and that will drive some of the future funding”

 In addition to improvements, the Augusta Regional Airport released their new airport logo for a fresh new start.